 To make turkey meatballs in the oven

-Preheat oven to 400 degrees F. To make turkey meatballs in the oven, place them in a lined baking sheet.
+Preheat oven to 400 degrees F. To make the meatballs in the oven, place them in a lined baking sheet.
 Bake for 15-20 minutes or until meatballs are cooked through.

 To make turkey meatballs on the stovetop